microsoft/vscode-recipes/Terraform/README.md

 ## Sample Project

-In this short [sample](), we create and execute the basic Terraform configuration that will provision a new Azure Resource Group.
+In this sample [template](templates/main.tf), we create and execute the basic Terraform configuration that will provision a new Azure Resource Group.

 ## Additional References